injectcode/encode-library/README.md

 Good for attempting to bypass filters for URL's.

 ## EncodeAddress
-Changes the DNS or ip address given to the decimal format.
-This format could be good for bypassing somesort of filter!
+Changes the DNS or ip address given to the decimal format. <b> Firefox and Chrome </b> accept a format of IP address as a group of 4 octets or in decimal.
+So, This format could be good for bypassing somesort of filter!